modular-magician/terraform-provider-google-beta/website/docs/r/artifact_registry_repository.html.markdown

 * `id` - an identifier for the resource with format `projects/{{project}}/locations/{{location}}/repositories/{{repsitory_id}}`

 * `name` -
-  The name of the repository, for example:
+  The name of the repository, for example test:
   "projects/p1/locations/us-central1/repositories/repo1"

 * `create_time` -